petervaro/python/README.md

 ### Appreciation

-*Thank you Jon Clements for all the support and answers about python and regex!*
+*Thank you very much Jon Clements for all the support and answers about Python and regexes and for all the wonderful members of the www.sopython.com chat room!*

 ### MIT LICENSE